Time-series of active, reactive, and apparent power with power factor, and a cursor-driven readout across the full recording.

 Time Playback Slider

 Power quantities require both a voltage and a current channel.
-Detego automatically pairs channels based on their phase labels (e.g., Va with Ia, Vb with Ib).
-If the automatic pairing is not correct for your recording, expand the Channel Pairing section to manually configure the channels.
+Detego automatically pairs channels based on their phase labels (e.g., VA with IA, VB with IB).
+If the automatic pairing is not correct for your recording, open the settings sidebar (gear icon in the top right of the tab) and edit the Channel Pairing section.

-The Channel Pairing section includes a voltage mode toggle with two options:
+The sidebar exposes a voltage mode toggle with two options:

 Detego auto-detects which mode to use based on channel names and units.
-If auto-detection fails, you can switch modes manually.
+If auto-detection picks the wrong one, you can switch modes manually in the sidebar.

 In Line-to-Line mode, you assign up to three line-to-line voltage channels (, , ) and three phase currents (, , ).